AMCreates/list_and_template_method/1~Planet NOX.md

 # Technology
 - All technology will feed off of hydropower, wind power, and/or Obsallum (Void Star power), unless it is a manual mechanical machine, of course.
-- Each home has a couple lights in them with a very dim light to use when the Void Star goes away.
+- Each home has a couple of lights in them with a very dim light to use when the Void Star goes away.
 - People will live harmoniously with nature and not use technology as much as we do.
 It is used to help improve lives when possible.
 - I do not want guns in this world.
+- Taking care of the planet is a very important thing for all of the groups.
+- No one on this planet can leave the planet with the current technology.
+They do not know of any other life.
+This WILL change in the future during a new age I have begun planning.
 - I desperately need to flesh this out more.

 # Economy